 The article is authored by Adrian Johnston, PhD.
 Dr. Johnston is a faculty member at the Emory Psychoanalytic Institute in Atlanta and Professor and Chair of the Department of Philosophy at the University of New Mexico at Albuquerque.
 He has authored numerous publications, including a recent book, Irrepressible Truth: On Lacan’s “The Freudian Thing” (Palgrave Macmillan, 2017).

 This course consists of reading an article published about Jacques Lacan and his work.
-The article presents an excellent introductory overview of many of Lacan’s basic concepts, and enough time has been allotted to review the article more than once, so as to begin a mastery of the complex concepts.
+The article presents an overview of many of Lacan’s basic concepts.
+His ideas are known to be challenging, so enough time has been allotted to review the article more than once, so as to begin a mastery of the complex concepts.
 After reading the article, access an online multiple choice test on this site.
 As with all of our courses, the test may be taken an unlimited number of times until mastery (score of 75% or higher).
 A Certificate of Completion will immediately follow passage of the test.

 The article is “Jacques Lacan,” by Dr. Adrian Johnston (The Stanford Encyclopedia of Philosophy [Winter 2016 Edition], Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/win2016/entries/lacan/>) and is available to members of the Friends of the Stanford Encyclopedia of Philosophy Society (SEPS).
 Membership in SEPS is open to everyone and costs a nominal fee of $10 or less per year.
 Join the organization to access the article.

-Introductory level (although Lacan’s concepts are complex).
-This course may be applied to our Certificate in Psychoanalytic Psychotherapy if desired.
+Intermediate level.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired.
 4 CE credits. $49.